leiachung41/leiachung41.github.io/Build_a_Portfolio_Site/README.md

 ## How to use?

   - When you click the logo, it will link the index.html.
-  - It is reponsive website so it can resize and reorganize with the window size.
+  - It is responsive website so it can resize and reorganize with the window size.
-  - If you click the title of the featrued works, it will link their work page.
+  - If you click the title of the featured works, it will link their work page.